 - Assessment of supervised teaching, completed and filed with application for degree

-Applicants to the Special Education licensure program must satisfy the following requirements:
+Applicants to the Special Education licensure program must satisfy one of the following requirements:

 - Both a baccalaureate degree from an accredited postsecondary educational institution, and proof of passing state approved content area examination(s) in the subject area (Indiana CORE assessment for elementary).
 This refers to passing the Elementary Education Content Area Assessment test 060, 061, 062, 063.

 - Attend a program advising session held each semester.